wilsonify/wilsonify.github.io/content/recipes/TOFU RICOTTA209.md

 all together and then stir in the nutritional yeast.
 Done and done.
 Throw that in the fridge

 until you need it.
-You can make this shit a day ahead of time if you’re pressed for time.
+You can make this    a day ahead of time if you’re pressed for time.